Rachele Moskowitz, MA, LMFT Offering somatic psychotherapy to those seeking a greater depth of connection to themselves and others.

 • Drugs and alcohol

-• Risk taking behaviors such as risky sex or gambling
+• Impulsive or risk-taking behaviors such as risky sex or gambling

 • Tumultuous relationships